Ring Photography Tips

 • Natural backgrounds, like stones, twigs, and leaves

-• Old books with pages of different colors
+• Old books with pages of different colours

 • Fabric – I love to use fabric as a background because it creates a nice texture and often patterns.
-I love to use silk fabric of different colors.
+I love to use silk fabric of different colours.

 9. Use a real Ring and not a key chain!